 - We value professionalism and conduct ourselves with a high level of integrity.
 We are resourceful and creative in how we manage our organization’s operations.

-- WFNS uses Facebook (@WritersFedofNS), Twitter (@WritersFedofNS), and Instagram (@WritersFedofNS) to promote WFNS programming and share WFNS member events.
-Our Facebook Page (with its concentrated local impact) is primarily leveraged for outreach, while our Twitter account (with more than 3000 followers across Canada’s writing and publishing sectors) helps raise the profile of Nova Scotia writers and writing farther afield.
+- WFNS uses Facebook (@WritersFedofNS), Twitter (@WritersFedofNS), and Instagram (@WritersFedofNS) to promote WFNS programming.
+Our Facebook Page (with its concentrated local impact) is primarily leveraged for outreach, while our Twitter account (with about 3500 followers across Canada’s writing and publishing sectors) helps raise the profile of Nova Scotia writers and writing farther afield.

 The board and staff of the Writers’ Federation of Nova Scotia stand in solidarity with all people seeking justice in the face of anti-Black and anti-Indigenous racism, police brutality, and white supremacy.

 As an organization, we are listening to Black, Indigenous, and other marginalized communities, who continue to remind us that the crucial and difficult work of both confronting and overcoming racism and injustice is ongoing and requires active engagement.